csmanea/testing-workshops/oci-ignite-workshop/create-vcn/create-vcn.md

     ![Workflow](images/workflow.png " ")

-6. Once you see that the creation is complete (see previous screenshot), click the **View Virtual Cloud Network** button.
+6. Once you see that the creation is complete (see previous screenshot), click the **View VCN** button.
  </if>

 ### Summary